 A cross-sector delegation of representatives from all levels of the police is meeting with historians, legal professionals, charity representatives, academics, senior civil servants and future leaders, for a virtual conference over two days, to discuss the role of police in investigating past injustices in the UK and contributing towards an inclusive process of community healing.

 Drawing on experiences from the UK and overseas, we examine how law enforcement can contribute to community reconciliation and the pursuit of wider social justice.

 Our annual Police Conference series began in 1981.
 Every summer, it convenes an influential, cross-sector gathering of speakers and delegates to stimulate fresh thinking on key issues regarding the relationship between the police and society.
 The current chair of our Police Conference Steering Committee is Chief Constable Olivia Pinkney QPM of Hampshire Constabulary.

-This year’s conference addresses the following questions:
+This virtual conference addresses the following questions: